tradej/content/tools/devassistant/tutorial.md

 You can then go to the directory and run `./manage.py runserver` as advised in the DevAssistant log.
-You now have a fully functioning webserver after running a single command in DevAssistant.
+You now have a fully functioning webserver after running a single command in DevAssistant, and can start editing it with your favourite editor.